Kelvin0110/Gym/docs/about/concepts/configuration.md

 ## How Servers Connect

 A training environment typically includes all three server types working together.
 The Agent server config specifies which Model and Resources servers to use by referencing their server IDs.
-This wiring is what ties each training environment together — the Agent knows which Model to call and which Resources to use.
+These references connect each training environment together — the Agent knows which Model to call and which Resources to use.

 ## Config File Locations